+- 5. [Not used]

+- 6. [Not used]

+- 7. [Not used]

+- Whether any Defective Vehicles acquired by Group Members before 1 January 2011 were not of merchantable quality within the meaning of section 74D of the TPA;

+- 9. Whether the Defendant is liable pursuant to section 74D of the TPA to compensate any Group Members who acquired a Defective Vehicle before 1 January 2011;

+- 10. [Not used]

+- 11. [Not used]

-12. Whether:
+- 12. Whether:

-- (a) a reasonable consumer fully acquainted with the state and condition of the Defective Vehicles would not regard the Defective Vehicles as: - (i) acceptably fit for all the purposes for which goods of that kind are commonly supplied: - (ii) free from defects; and/or - (iii) safe; - (b) the Defendant breached the Acceptable Quality Guarantee (as defined at paragraph 30 of the Pleadings) provided for in section 54(1) of the ACL in respect of any Defective Vehicles supplied to Group Members on or after 1 January 2011; - 13.
-Whether, in respect of any Defective Vehicles supplied to Group Members on or after 1 January 2011: - (a) the Defendant represented that the Defective Vehicles were reasonably fit for the purpose of: - driving or permitting to be driven; - (ii) driving or permitting to be driven without being exposed to unnecessary danger or harm attributable to their construction; and/or - (iii) carrying passengers without exposing them to unnecessary danger or harm attributable to their construction with at least one
+- (a) a reasonable consumer fully acquainted with the state and condition of the Defective Vehicles would not regard the Defective Vehicles as:

+- acceptably fit for all the purposes for which goods of that kind are commonly supplied;

+- (ii) free from defects; and/or

+- (iii) safe;

+- (b) the Defendant breached the Acceptable Quality Guarantee (as defined at paragraph 30 of the Pleadings) provided for in section 54(1) of the ACL in respect of any Defective Vehicles supplied to Group Members on or after 1 January 2011;

+- 13. [Not used]

+- 14. Whether the Defendant is liable to pay damages pursuant to section 271 and section 272 of the ACL to Group Members to whom it supplied Defective Vehicles on or after 1 January 2011;

+- 15. Whether, during the Relevant Period, the Defendant engaged in Misleading Conduct (as defined at paragraph 42 of the Pleadings), Misleading Conduct by Silence (as